nikesh-sejuwal/JavaScript-Things-To-Know/README.md

 # Replace **'for'** loops with **map**

-Suppose we have an array of numbers and we need to produce another array by doubling all the numbers in the array.
+Suppose, we have an array of numbers and we need to produce another array by doubling all the numbers in the array.
 The first solution that comes into our mind is to\ **declare an empty array**\
 **write a for loop**\